 - 1. Be oriented to and prepared for Final Integrated Assessment - 2.
 Practice skills appropriate for entry-level midwifery practice - 3.
 Demonstrate fluency in appropriate clinical judgment and decision making - 4.
-Pass Final Integrated Assessment Skills Exam with a score of Competent or higher
+Pass all components of the Phase 3 Integrated Assessment with a score of Competent or higher

-PREEQUISITE: All phase two classes must be passed in clinical placement with approved preceptor.
-CLCN 3010, CLNC 3020 PREREQUISITE: CLNC 3030 (can be taken concurrently), CLNC 3040 (can be taken concurrently)
+PREEQUISITE: All phase two classes must be passed in clinical placement with approved preceptor; CLCN 3010, CLNC 3020 CLNC 3030, and CLNC 3040 can be taken concurrently